XavierDefontaine/CV/README.md

 - Facilitated the procurement sound equipment, livestreamed and booked artists.

 **The Trailer TV** - Deptford, London (2013 - 2015)
+_Co-founder_
-_Co-founder: "Fortnightly music event showcasing emerging artists through its online broadcast of live performances, interviews and music videos in a lorry trailer"_
+_"Fortnightly music event showcasing emerging artists through its online broadcast of live performances, interviews and music videos in a lorry trailer"_
 - Managed a team of 8 volunteers.
 - Designed tech workshops for local arts charities to teach kids on how to livestream and DJ.
 - Booked artists and liaised closely with agents, promoters and record labels.